The PRETTIEST off-white, beige paint color: Divine White

 Divine White has an LRV of 72, putting it right on the border between the light and the off-white worlds.
-However, with this higher LRV, you can expect Divine White to wash out considerably in a room with a lot of natural light (keeping in mind that any lighter colour will do this).
+However, with this higher LRV, you can expect Divine White to wash out considerably in a room with a lot of natural light or direct sunlight (keeping in mind that any lighter color will do this).

 Not sure what LRV is?
 It could save your paint lovin’ life – read all about it HERE.

 Being a very slight version of beige, Divine White centers on an ORANGE undertone.
 Now, an orange undertone can lean orange-yellow or orange-pink.
-One of the great things about Divine White is that it doesn’t really cater HARD to either.
-In some lights, it certainly looks a bit more orange-yellow (but the yellow NEVER takes over), while in others, it can be a bit friendly towards surfaces with orange-pink undertones!
+One of the great things about Divine White is that it doesn’t really cater to either yellow or pink.
+In some lights, it certainly looks a bit more orange-yellow (but the yellow RARELY takes over), while in others, it can be a bit friendly towards surfaces with orange-pink undertones!

-- samples arrive ON YOUR DOORSTEP in 1 DAY, depending on location
+Samples arrive ON YOUR DOORSTEP in 1 DAY

 This is a tricky question, for sure.
-Because of the orange in Divine White, it can be pretty fussy with the typical warm white paint colours.
+Because of the orange in Divine White, it can be pretty fussy with the typical warm white paint colors.